-I love having literary clothing in my wardrobe – whether that be a pair of socks, a book dress or a literary t-shirt themed with my favourite title.
+I love having literary clothing in my wardrobe – whether that be a pair of socks, a book print dress or a literary t-shirt themed with my favourite title.
 I’ve been collecting bookish clothes over the past few years, but am always on the lookout for new pieces, especially as there are so many great designers out there who cater for readers.
 In addition to this, literary clothes tend to be more classic in design, which means that they’ll stay in fashion.
-For someone like me who rarely buys new clothes, this is a must.
+For someone like me who rarely buys new clothes, bookish style is something I’ll always enjoy.

 In this blog post, I’ve shared some of my favourite book-inspired clothes that I’ve spotted recently – most of which can be worn all year round.
 These include literary sweatshirts, book t-shirts, bookish accessories and a book dress.

 As always, check reviews before you buy as I have no personal experience of these (although I hope I will soon!).
 If you’re buying from overseas, it’s also crucial to factor in shipping costs and custom charges.

 This post contains affiliate links which means that we may receive a small amount of commission at no cost to yourself if you buy a product through this page.
 Please see our disclosure here.